by Adrienne Young

 Support your local independent bookstore: buy it there!

-Content: There is a lot of violence, some of it gory.
-It will be in the YA section of the bookstore.
+Content: There is some violence and some off-screen, implied sex near the end.
+It’s in the YA section (grades 6-8) of the bookstore.

 It’s been four years since Fable watched her mother die in a storm that sank the ship that they, along with Fable’s father, were on.
 And four years since Fable’s father dumped her on a god-forsaken island, abandoning her to her fate.
 Now, she’s found a way off the island on a ship captained by West, a young trader who has bought her gems for the past couple of years.
 And Fable is determined to take her place in her father’s crew.

 But things are not what they seem in this cutthroat world of trading and selling.
 And West is not everything he seems.
 Can a girl — even one who was raised the daughter of a captain and who has special gifts — make her own way in this world?

 I really enjoyed the world that Young built here.
 It’s rich and lush, and very Pirates of the Caribbean-y.
 Which, in my book, is a good thing.
 There’s magic, of a sort, but it’s very slight.
 I liked Fable’s journey getting off the island, and the slow reveal of her past and her place in her father’s empire (of sorts).
 The romance was a bit out of nowhere (all of a sudden they were kissing, and while I don’t mind that, it did feel a bit, well, unearned.) but it wasn’t the focus of the book, which was a relief.
 I did feel Young did a bit too much telling rather than showing, but it’s the first in a duology, and she needed to set up the world, and I’d rather some telling all along than a big infodump at the beginning.